Open0xScope/openscope/README.md

 Win rate is considered important because we expect the trades are based on these events, instead of other trading strategies.

-These performences scores will used as each miner's performence to assign weights, the higher the value, the higher the weights.
+These performances scores will used as each miner's performance to assign weights, the higher the value, the higher the weights.

-These weights will eventually decide the incentive of each miner, to be sepecificlly the commune token they gets.
+These weights will eventually decide the incentive of each miner, to be specifically the commune token they gets.

 ### Phase 2